-The Adults with Incapacity (Scotland) Act 2000 details the principles to be followed when making decisions on behalf of someone with incapacity in Scotland:
+In Scotland, the Adults with Incapacity (Scotland) Act 2000 sets out the principles to be followed when making decisions on behalf of someone without capacity:

 - 1. any action or decision must benefit the person and only be taken when that benefit cannot reasonably be achieved without it - 2. any action or decisions taken should be the minimum necessary to achieve the purpose - 3. account must be taken of the present and past wishes and feelings of the person, as far as possible - 4. account should be taken of the views of others with an interest in the person's welfare - 5. the individual should be encouraged and allowed to make their own decisions and manage their own affairs as much as possible and to develop the skills needed to do so.